XRPLF/xrpl-dev-portal/content/tutorials/xrp-ledger-businesses/become-an-xrp-ledger-gateway.md

 One common pitfall is performing pathfinding before sending sending a payment to customers in the XRP Ledger.
 If you specify the issuers correctly, the [default paths](concept-paths.html#default-paths) can deliver the currency as intended.

-The following is an example of using a locally-hosted `rippled`'s [`submit` command](reference-rippled.html#submit) to send a payment from the operational address rf1BiGeXwwQoi8Z2ueFYTEXSwuJYfV2Jpn to the customer address raKEEVSGnKSD9Zyvxu4z6Pqpm4ABH8FS6n, sending and delivering funds issued by the issuing address rsA2LpzuawewSBQXkiju3YQTMzW13pAAdW.
+The following is an example of using a locally-hosted `rippled`'s [submit method][] to send a payment from the operational address rf1BiGeXwwQoi8Z2ueFYTEXSwuJYfV2Jpn to the customer address raKEEVSGnKSD9Zyvxu4z6Pqpm4ABH8FS6n, sending and delivering funds issued by the issuing address rsA2LpzuawewSBQXkiju3YQTMzW13pAAdW.

 Request: